 Don’t get me wrong, I do see that pre-mom side of me occasionally.
 She hasn’t totally disappeared.
-I see her in the cool shit my daughter says and in my son’s mischievous little smile.
+I see her in the cool stuff my daughter says and in my son’s mischievous little smile.
 I see her generosity when my daughter picks up the dropped toy of a baby in a shopping cart.
 I see her playfulness when my son instigates a game of peek-a-boo.

 But that’s the trade off, really, isn’t it?
-In order to raise good, kind and strong children, I give the best parts of myself to my kids.
+In order to raise good, kind and strong children, I subconsciously give the best parts of myself to my kids.
 And while seeing those beautiful quirks and personality traits shine through them is rewarding, it can leave me feeling like the shadow of my pre-mom self.